rclone/rclone/docs/content/docs.md

 combination with the `-v` flag.
 See the [Logging section](#logging) for more info.

+If FILE exists then rclone will append to it.

 Note that if you are using the `logrotate` program to manage rclone's logs, then you should use the `copytruncate` option as rclone doesn't have a signal to rotate logs.